-The May 2019 LArSoft Offline Leads status update was handled via email and a google document.
+The May 2020 LArSoft Offline Leads status update was handled via email and a google document.
 Past meeting notes are available at: https://larsoft.org/larsoft-offline-leads-meeting-notes/ Thank you.

 LArSoft – Erica Snider

 There have been issues with making the most recent version of Geant4, v10.6.p01, work with the legacy LArG4 infrastructure.
 At least one header that is used in code copied from Geant4 does not exist in this release.
 The build of the associated legacy LArG4 code was excluded from the recent LArSoft test release.
 Initial inspection suggests that the changes needed to fix the problem are isolated to the legacy LArG4, and Robert Hatcher is looking into making them, but he has limited time due to other pressing commitments.
 We cannot migrate to the new Geant4 until this problem is fixed.

 - Who is still using the legacy LArG4?
 For those who are, are there plans to migrate to the new system?

 The legacy Redmine git repositories were made read-only as of April 24.

 The project continues to make significant efforts toward making important production workflow code for DUNE and SBN thread-safe, and in some cases, making it multi-threaded.
 This work must be closely coordinated with the experiments so that effort is not spent making unnecessary or low priority changes.
 Please let us know if you are not fully informed as to the status of on-going work for your experiment in these areas.

 Please advise on how the new GitHub / pull-request system for LArSoft is working.
 Are we meeting the needs of your experiment?
 Has it raised or lowered barriers to introducing new code or changing existing code?
 What is the status of plans for your experiment with regard to using GitHub?
 (We have had extensive conversations and work related to SBN.
 What about the others?)